tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

 As you can see we have 2 plans with a count of 5 for each.

-Now let&#8217;s convert that query to use sp_executesql instead of exec
+Now let's convert that query to use sp_executesql instead of exec

 Run the query below